jucazyn/jucazyn.github.io/_pages/cv.md

 ## Other

 * **Reading group in Logic and Foundations of Science, UFSC (2023-current)**
-  * Interdisciplinary reading group on the logical foundations of science
+  * Interdisciplinary reading group on foundations
   * Supervisor: Prof. Jonas R. Becker Arenhart

 * **Directed study in General Topology, UFSC (2019-2020)**